Travel in Style

 French Lick Springs Hotel

-This classic hotel was established in 1845 and recently has been completely restored returning it to its original charm and grandeur.
+This classic hotel was established in 1845 and recently has been completely restored to its original charm and grandeur.
 It was here in 1917 that famous Chef Louis Perrin first created and served tomato juice.
-Famous guests include John Barrymore, Clark Gable, Joe Louis, Bing Crosby, the Trumans, Elizabeth Taylor, the Reagans and Joe & Rose Kennedy.
+Famous guests include John Barrymore, Clark Gable, Joe Louis, Bing Crosby, the Trumans, Elizabeth Taylor, the Reagans, and Joe & Rose Kennedy.

 West Baden Springs Hotel

-This gorgeous hotel was originally built in 1902.
-It was modeled after the greatest spas in Europe, complete with the world's largest free-span dome.
-Once dubbed the "Eighth Wonder of the World", the hotel was a haven for celebrities, gamblers and political figures.
+Modeled after the greatest spas in Europe, complete with the world’s largest free-span dome, this gorgeous hotel was originally built in 1902.
+A complete restoration to it’s original glory was finished in 2007.
+Once dubbed the “Eighth Wonder of the World”, the hotel was a haven for celebrities, gamblers and political figures.

 French Lick Casino